✔ 74% of burglars enter homes through the front door

 Protecting your home is one of life’s most pressing priorities.
 There’s an ongoing need to keep your home, family, and priceless possessions safe – especially with government statistics about burglary revealing there were more than 1.3 million household thefts in England and Wales during 2018 (an 8% rise from the previous year).

 Don’t worry though – we’ve got you covered.
 From defensive home security tips to more proactive steps, these are the best ways to protect against a traumatic and costly attack on your home.
-Make sure to also fill in the form at the top of this page to see what deals you can get on home security.
+One of those ways is to get an effective alarm system, so make sure to fill in this form to see what deals you can get on home security.

 What are the best home security tips?